NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Work-With-Hyperspectral-Data-In-R/Work-With-Hyperspectral-Data-In-R.Rmd

 In this tutorial we will demonstrate how to read and extract spatial raster data stored within an HDF5 file using R.

 ##  Read HDF5 data into R
-We will use the `raster` and `rhdf5` packages to read in the HDF5 file that contains hyperspectral data for the
+We will use the `terra` and `rhdf5` packages to read in the HDF5 file that contains hyperspectral data for the
 <a href="https://www.neonscience.org/field-sites/SJER" target="_blank">NEON San Joaquin (SJER) field site</a>.
 Let's start by calling the needed packages and reading in our NEON HDF5 file.